Tomasuh/Maltego_Transform_Blockchain_DNS/README.md

 ## Dependencies

 The dependencies in requirements.txt only need to be installed if a regenaration of the database will be done.

+# Limitations

+This project is more of a POC than an error-free product.
+It should however be enough to aid investigations of threat-actors utilizing the name system of Emercoin and Namecoin.